Employee rights calling in sick: What you must know

 Dear (manager/supervisor),

 I woke up very ill with a fever today, and I need to take the day off to rest and recover.
-I will return to work tomorrow if I feel better.
+I’ll return to work tomorrow if I feel better.
 I talked to (coworker) and let them know what to do in my absence.

-If I’m out for more than a few days, I will bring in a doctor’s note when I return.
+If I’m out for over a few days, I will bring in a doctor’s note when I return.

 Thanks,